vyapp/vy/BOOK.md

 Introduction
 ============

 The vy editor is one of the most powerful text editors around.
-It has a great plugin API, a nift scheme of keystrokes and it is extremely efficient in terms of hardware resources.
+It has a great plugin API, a nifty scheme of keystrokes and it is extremely efficient in terms of hardware resources.
 The vy power comes at a cost, however: When getting started users face a sleep learning curve.